alos-source/UnifiedScreenControl/readme.md

 ## Status
 The whole project has to be considered as *under development* and not for productive use!

+## Restrictions
+The function for "closeScreen" only works, when the screen has been open via the Unified Login-Screen.
+This is due to restrictions of the (Window.Close()-Mechanism)[https://developer.mozilla.org/en/docs/Web/API/Window/close].

 ## Contributing
 If you found any bugs, you may report using the "*Issues*" function in the [repository](https://github.com/alos-source/UnifiedScreenControl).
 Also you may suggest bugfixes and/or new features as pull-requests.
 Please make sure your request and code is well documented and commented in english.